 - Taking Action on IDEA: A Council Questionnaire

 - IDEA Strategic Imperatives

 - IDEA Strategic Planning Tool Example

 - FY22-23 HQ Strategic Plan

 - IDEA Strategic Planning Cohort Syllabus

-- Three Strength Through Connectedness (STC) groups will launch in late 2021.
+Three Strength Through Connectedness (STC) groups launched in late 2021.
 These affinity groups are peer-led and provide a space for belonging and action for our organization’s marginally represented groups.

 The Council Leadership Initiative launched and supported 13 pilot councils in implementing inclusive hiring practices to increase diverse staff representation.
 36% of staff hired through the pilot identified as BIPOC.

 June board survey insights will inform work on a board recruitment toolkit along with opportunities for board member IDEA collaboration.

 GOTR HQ is partnering with the Mid-Atlantic Equity Consortium (MEAC) on an external IDEA curriculum review.
 76 councils provided over 3,6,000 responses from participants, coaches and families.
 The final results will be shared with councils in December.

 The IDEA Subcommittees are currently reviewing the GOTR HQ Policy manual through an IDEA lens.
 Work is in place to launch a toolkit and cohort opportunity for councils ready to embed IDEA imperatives into their council’s strategic plan.